Bottom Line

 Further, the Nano IPS panel of the LG 38GL950G monitor boasts 178° wide viewing angles and 98% DCI-P3 (135% sRGB) color gamut, which results in vibrant and consistent colors.

-It’s also factory-calibrated and comes with an emulated sRGB color profile in case you need more accurate color representation.
+It’s also factory-calibrated and comes with an emulated sRGB color mode in case you need more accurate color representation.

 While it does support HDR (High Dynamic Range) with VESA’s DisplayHDR 400 certification, its peak brightness of 450-nits and static contrast ratio, which varies between 700:1 to 1000:1 (depending on a particular unit of the monitor) deliver an overall underwhelming HDR viewing experience.